swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// that does not match `prefix` from the start. public func trimmingPrefix(_ regex: some RegexComponent) -> SubSequence

-    /// Returns a new collection of the same type by removing `prefix` from the
+    /// Returns a subsequence of this collection by removing the elements
+    /// matching the regex from the start, where the regex is created by
+    /// the given closure.
-    /// start.
+    ///
-    /// - Parameter _content A closure to produce a `RegexComponent` to be removed.
+    /// - Parameter content: A closure that returns the regex to search for at
+    ///   the start of this collection.
-    /// - Returns: A collection containing the elements that does not match
+    /// - Returns: A collection containing the elements after those that match
-    /// `prefix` from the start.
+    ///   the regex returned by `content`.
+If the regex does not match at
+    ///   the start of the collection, the entire contents of this collection
+    ///   are returned.
     public func trimmingPrefix(
         @RegexComponentBuilder _ content: () -> some RegexComponent
     ) -> SubSequence